javascript-tutorial/en.javascript.info/1-js/4-object-basics/02-garbage-collection/article.md

 Regularly the following "garbage collection" steps are performed:

-- The garbage collector takes roots and "marks" them.
+- The garbage collector takes roots and "marks" (remembers) them.
 - Then it visits and "marks" all references from them.
 - Then it visits marked objects and marks *their* references.
 All visited objects are remembered, not to visit the same object twice in the future.
 - ...And so on until there are unvisited references (reachable from the roots).
 - All objects except marked ones are removed.

-For instance, if our object structure looks like this:
+For instance, let our object structure look like this:

 ![](garbage-collection-1.png)

+We can clearly see an "unreachable island" to the right side.
+Now let's see how "mark-and-sweep" garbage collector deals with it.

-Then the first step marks the roots:
+The first step marks the roots:

 ![](garbage-collection-2.png)